Running Tarsnap on multiple machines with the same key

 - The machine running Tarsnap has a cache directory with an accurate view of the server state.

-There are two methods: sharing the cache directory, and using --fsck.
-In both cases, you should copy the tarsnap key file from one machine to the other.
+There are three methods: sharing the cache directory, copying the latest cache directory, and using tarsnap --fsck.
+In all cases, you should copy the tarsnap key file (or a subset key with reduced permissions) from one machine to the other.

 Shared cache directory